msam4/restaurant-api/README.md

 ### Show One Restaurants
 - Set the verb to GET.
 - In the URL after the GET verb, insert the following url: https://michael-restaurants-api-78cca9b4536d.herokuapp.com/api/v1/restaurants/:id
+  - :id should be the restaurant id you want to see
 ![image](https://github.com/msam4/restaurant-api/assets/137851066/8c8e8a10-b996-4856-a758-eb49873a496e)
 <br>
 - Save and then click the SEND button.